MRI Lesion Assessment

 About PI-RADS v2.1

-The Prostate Imaging Reporting and Data System (PI-RADS) v2.1 is the current standard for reporting prostate MRI.
-It provides a structured scoring framework to stratify the likelihood of clinically significant prostate cancer (csPCa), defined as Gleason score ≥7 (grade group ≥2).
+The Prostate Imaging Reporting and Data System (PI-RADS) v2.1 is the current standard for reporting prostate multiparametric MRI (mpMRI).
+Jointly developed by the American College of Radiology (ACR), the European Society of Urogenital Radiology (ESUR), and the AdMeTech Foundation, it provides a structured scoring framework to stratify the likelihood of clinically significant prostate cancer (csPCa), defined as Gleason score ≥7 (grade group ≥2), on a 1–5 ordinal scale.
+PI-RADS v2.1 was published in 2019 as a refinement of v2 (2015), with targeted changes to reduce interreader variability and improve reproducibility.

 Dominant Sequence by Zone